RyanMillerC/clogging/README.rst

 About
 ************

-Autologging is awesome and is now my go-to for automatic logging in Python; however, it's not a completely boilerplate free solution, IMO.
-This module, clogging, addresses tasks that I would otherwise need to address per application.
+Autologging (https://github.com/mzipay/Autologging) is awesome and is now my go-to for automatic logging in Python; however, it's not completely boilerplate free.
+This module, clogging, addresses tasks that I would otherwise need to address per application I incorperate autologging into.

 It features: